MrDave1999/SimpleResults/README.md

 > Dividing a floating-point value by zero doesn't throw an exception; it result is not a number (NaN).
 This was a surprise to me!
 I didn't know!
 I was expecting an exception but it was not the case.

-> If I had thrown an exception, I would have found the error very quickly, just by looking at the stack trace, oh yeah.
-In this case, it is very useful the exception object, for me and other developers.
+> If I had thrown an exception, I would have found the error very quickly, just by looking at the stack trace.
+In this case, it is very useful the exception object, for me and other developers and yes, divide by zero is an **unexpected error**, an exception should be thrown.

 ### Interesting resource about exceptions